USC-IGC/ukbb_parser/README.md

 ## Requirements

-Please note that this parser uses the Click package, which is not yet available for Python 3.7.
+Please note that this parser uses the Click package, which sometimes has problems installing with Python 3.7.
 Any Python version <=3.6 will be compatible.

 ## Installation